tmotl/Repetier-Firmware/README.md

 If you scan the middle of the heated bed and then all the corners with a high distance weight, this feature will behave like autobed leveling of your zMatrix.
 Example: Put P to a high value and messure all corners.
 Then the matrix is somehow "bended" and not constantly updated.
 (Might work very well on heat-beds which tend to lift edges within different temperature ranges or to correct tilting).

-You can activate the ZOS (mhiers Z-Offset-Scan) within ->Configuration->Z-Configuration->Z-Offset Scan within your printers menu structure.
+You can activate the mhier Z-Offset-Scan within ->Configuration->Z-Configuration->Z-Offset Scan within your printers menu structure.
 This will always use the preconfigured or changed (see M3901) settings within your printers RAM.
 These M3900/M3901-Settings are not stored within the printers EEPROM.

 ## SensiblePressure
 * M3909 Pn Sm